 Everyone wants to be seen – you too (though you may try to deny it).
-In particular, we want to be visible in search engines such as Google and Bing so that people can see how good we are.
-And to hijack the best spots in search engines there are two things you need to have in place: pillar content and topic clusters.
+In particular, we want to be visible in search engines so that potential buyers can link your product or service to the need or question they have.

 And there you have it: the answer to how you can rank higher in search results on Google.
 If only it were that simple.

 Fortunately, there are many things you can do to improve your SEO and grow your visibility online, and if there’s something you should involve yourself in, it would be pillar content.
 It's as simple as this: it's no longer just about keywords, it's about key topics.

 Just like us humans, Google has become wiser throughout the years.
 The algorithms that used to interpret keywords one by one in order to present the best results to the one who searched, can now understand the connection between the different keywords.

 Therefore, you too should switch the focus from keywords to topics.
 By organising your content in so-called "topic clusters" you will increase the likelihood that precisely your content ends up appearing in search results associated with this topic.